jefferyjohn/hci4800/milestone3.md

 If students are able to make notes about a certian command and they are able to flag confusing commands, then these can be returned to at a later time and be addressed.

-Since we put a lot of detail and effort into our low-fidelity mockups, the design changes we made for the high-fidelity mockup has little to do with the actual design of the application.
-Instead, the application was simply cleaned up and make more consistent with the other wireframes we have.
-We also provided notes to specify what each wireframe in the mockup is representing.

 ### Toggle Commands

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FCSHkSKd5450K7fMmgOITnv%2FUGAHacks-Preliminary-Designs%3Fnode-id%3D255%253A1634" allowfullscreen></iframe>